 www.soilassociation.org

-: Can you explain the methodology for ensuring that the supply chain adheres to the requirements contained within 2(3) of the Health and Safety at Work Act 1974 and regulation 4 of the Management of Health and Safety at Work Regulations 1992) (or EU member state equivalent)?
+Q: Can you explain the methodology for ensuring that the supply chain adheres to the requirements contained within 2(3) of the Health and Safety at Work Act 1974 and regulation 4 of the Management of Health and Safety at Work Regulations 1992) (or EU member state equivalent)?

 A: For food suppliers, on receipt of a request for a new supplier, the supplier is sent a supplier questionnaire which includes good manufacturing practice, environmental and corporate responsibility sections.
-The questionnaire is assessed by NSF International and suppliers are categorised into high, medium or low risk.
+The questionnaire is assessed by Vendor Assurance and suppliers are categorised into high, medium or low risk.
 All suppliers are then audited according to our business rules by our third party auditing company NSF unless they are low risk with an alternative acceptable third party audit certificate.
 Both the supplier questionnaire and audits check the health and safety arrangements of the company.

 For our preferred non-food contractors we insist that they are registered with SAFEcontractor (www.safecontractor.com) or an alternative SSIP scheme which checks their health and safety arrangements.